Cyrillic O variants: Multiocular O

-The character was proposed for inclusion into Unicode in 2007 and incorporated as character U+A66E in Unicode version 5.1 (2008).
+The character was proposed for inclusion into Unicode in 2007 and incorporated as character in Unicode version 5.1 (2008).
 The representative glyph had seven eyes and sat on the baseline.
-However, in 2021, following a tweet highlighting the character, it came to linguist Michael Everson's attention that the character in the 1429 manuscript was actually made up of ten eyes.
+However, in 2021, following a tweet highlighting the character, it came to linguist Michael Everson's attention that the character in the original manuscript was actually made up of ten eyes.
 After a 2022 proposal to change the character to reflect this, it was updated later that year for Unicode 15.0 to have ten eyes and to extend below the baseline.
-However, not all fonts support the ten-eyed variant as of October 2025.

 The letter in the original manuscript.